-CAR-T therapy is a novel cellular approach that uses genetic engineering to alter a patient's own Tcells to produce unique receptors on their cell surface that recognize a specific protein.
-The CAR-T therapies of interest target the CD19 antigen on the B cells involved in the pathogenesis of B-ALL and the aggressive B-cell NHLs, as described above.
+CAR-T therapy is a novel cellular therapy that uses genetic engineering to alter a patient's own T-cells to produce transmembrane proteins on their cell surface with an extracellular antibody fragment domain that recognizes a specific protein.
+Both tisagenlecleucel and axicabtagene ciloleucel are second generation CAR-T therapies that include two intracellular domains as part of the chimeric protein.
+One of the domains activates the T-cell when it binds to the target protein (signaling domain) and the other stimulates cellular replication (costimulatory domain).
+This ensures a durable supply of chimeric T-cells with the ability to eliminate cells that express the target protein.
+The CAR-T therapies of interest in this review target the CD19 antigen, which is exclusively expressed on B cells, including the cancer cells in B-ALL and the aggressive B-cell NHLs described above.